wavemaker/docs/learn/how-tos/user-driven-dynamic-roles.md

 **Problem:** User Roles on WaveMaker are tightly coupled with the Studio.
 It is not possible to add or remove permissions during runtime.

-**Proposed Solution**: Consider app roles on WaveMaker security as User Permissions (P1, P2) have an additional layer Roles (Role-A, Role-B).
+**Proposed Solution**: Consider app roles on WaveMaker security as User Permissions (P1, P2) have an additional layer of Roles (Role-A, Role-B).

-Using the following approach admin can manage role-permission mapping as well as user-role mapping.
+Using the following approach admin can manage role-permission mapping and user-role mapping.

 1. The user can have one or more roles.
 2. Each role can have one or more permissions.